jcconnects/UFSC-INE5424/doc/radius_collision_domain.md

 ## Conclusion

 The radius-based collision domain provides an optimal balance of **simplicity**, **performance**, and **realism** for vehicular communication simulation.
 It models realistic omnidirectional radio transmission where receivers must be within the sender's transmission range to successfully receive packets.
-This eliminates the complexity of beamforming while maintaining realistic geographic constraints and excellent performance characteristics.
+This eliminates the complexity of beamforming while maintaining realistic distance constraints and excellent performance characteristics using a simple Cartesian coordinate system.